CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/020-setup-sso.md

 In the setup below, we will be working with fictitious domain 'yourdomain.com' and the two subdomains:

 - 'app' – references the back-end application.
 By default, it is just app, but can be changed in the values file.
-- 'departmentX' – references the main CluedIn UI you would access.
+- 'cluedin' – references the main CluedIn URL you would access on a daily basis.

 **To add redirect URIs**